 ORNL will be responsible for sample distribution.
 The samples will be packaged in 20-mL plastic scintillation vials and labeled with a sample identifier.
-The vendor will receive the suite of samples in a randomized order.
+Each participant will received the same suite of samples, but in a randomized order.
 All samples will be prepared for distribution at the start of the verification.
-The vendor will go to a sample distribution table to pick-up the samples.
-The samples will be distributed in batches of 16.
+The vendors will go to a sample distribution table to pick-up the samples.
+The samples will be distributed in batches of 12.
 Completion of chains-of-custody forms will document sample transfer.